Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Discussion

 The second extension would be to use \texttt{BORG} in conjunction with the \ac{CMB} to obtain new constraints on astrophysical objects.
 The approach here would be to forward-model Compton-$y$ (and/or X-ray) maps using \CBM\ cluster catalogues plus a scheme for ``baryonifying'' the dark matter structures by using semi-empirical or semi-analytic models for the free electron distribution, temperature and pressure profile (e.g.~\citealt{Arnaud_2010,Battaglia_1,Battaglia_2}).
 Comparing to the measurements with a pixel-by-pixel likelihood would then afford precise constraints on these baryonic parameters.
 This is similar to previous work constraining baryons with the \ac{tSZ} signal~\citep{Koukoufilippas2020,Yan2021,Troster2022,Koukoufilippas2022,LaPosta2025}, but crucially the use of constrained simulations provides the connection to dark matter on an object-by-object basis.

 The final stage would be to use \texttt{BORG} to assist in modelling the \ac{CMB} itself.
-The idea here would be to forward-model all relevant secondary anisotropies using \texttt{BORG} posterior fields to the map level---i.e. $I_\nu(n)$ (plus polarisation in principle)---and then fit the \ac{CMB} data in conjunction with \ac{CMB} primary, foregrounds (which could also be informed by \texttt{BORG}) and instrumental effects.
-This would integrate the study of large-scale structure with study of the \ac{CMB}, allowing inferences from both to be made simultaneously and explicitly self-consistently.
+The idea here would be to forward-model all relevant secondary anisotropies using \texttt{BORG} posterior fields to the map level---i.e. $I_\nu(n)$ (plus polarisation in principle)---and then analyse the \ac{CMB} data jointly with the \ac{CMB} primary, foregrounds (which could also be informed by \texttt{BORG}) and instrumental effects.
+This would integrate the study of large-scale structure with the study of the \ac{CMB}, allowing inferences from both to be made simultaneously and explicitly self-consistently.